 Tips for great cinemagraphs

 - When filming video for a cinemagraph, put your phone/camera on a stand rather than holding it.
 You need the camera to be perfectly still or you will ruin the illusion.
+Obviously a tripod is even better!

 - Don’t try and animate too much!
 If you animate everything in the scene, it’s just another boring video.